 - Not legally declared mentally incapacitated

-- Not a convicted felon, or a felon who has completed all of the terms and conditions of sentencing
+- Not a convicted felon or a felon who has completed all the terms and conditions of sentencing

-No matter where you reside in New Mexico, the immigration laws are the same throughout the state.
-What is important is to stay abreast of any new or revised laws, particularly when you are applying for citizenship or a green card.
-If you have additional questions after reading this article or need immediate relief, find a local immigration attorney today.
+No matter where you live in New Mexico, immigration laws are the same throughout the state.
+Stay informed about any new or revised laws, particularly when you are applying for citizenship or a green card.
+If you have more questions after reading this article or need immediate relief, find a local immigration attorney today.

 Contact a qualified immigration attorney to help you get the best results possible.